HGuigit/Be-the-hero-Omnistack-11/README.md

 ```
 ## Running the application in dev-mode :computer:

-- To run the aplication you just need to do the follow:
+- To run the aplication you just need to do the following:
 ```
 cd backend
 ```